collinbarrett/collinbarrett.github.io/_posts/2016-04-11-block-web-fonts.md

 If you already have uBlock Origin installed on the browser that you are currently reading this article in, just click the “Add” link below to subscribe automatically to this list.

-Fanboy’s Anti Third-Party Fonts – [View](https://fanboy.co.nz/fanboy-antifonts.txt "View Fanboy's Anti Third-Party Fonts") | [Add](abp:subscribe?location=https://fanboy.co.nz/fanboy-antifonts.txt&title=Fanboy%20Third-Party%20Fonts "Add Fanboy's Anti Third-Party Fonts to uBlock Origin or Adblock Plus")
+Fanboy's Anti Third-Party Fonts – [View](https://fanboy.co.nz/fanboy-antifonts.txt "View Fanboy's Anti Third-Party Fonts") | [Add](abp:subscribe?location=https://fanboy.co.nz/fanboy-antifonts.txt&title=Fanboy%20Third-Party%20Fonts "Add Fanboy's Anti Third-Party Fonts to uBlock Origin or Adblock Plus")